ton-community/ton-docs/docs/participate/wallets/apps.md

 #### Tonkeeper test environment

 To switch Tonkeeper application between Mainnet and Testnet: open settings, at the bottom of the settings screen tap 5 times on the Tonkeeper icon and switch net in the dev menu.
+In the Dev menu tap `Switch to Testnet` or `Switch to Mainnet` according network you need.

 |                                                      |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|